password123456/setup-wordpress-with-security-best-practice/README.md

     ```

 3. Testing
-   - Below is the creation of the Default VirtualHost and Domain-Based VirtualHost for `yourwordpress.com`.
+   - Here is the creation of the Default VirtualHost and Domain-Based VirtualHost for `yourwordpress.com`.
-   - Access is denied (403 error) for requests that are not domain-based.
+   - After creating the Default VirtualHost and Domain-Based VirtualHost for `yourwordpress.com`, access is denied (403 error) for requests that are not domain-based (https://ip), resulting in a 403 error screen.

     ```
      $ curl -i -k https://123.456.789.000